About Artist Rachel Newling

 Each print is signed in pencil bottom right hand corner beneath the image.
 The number of that particular print and the number in the complete edition are written by me in pencil in the bottom left hand corner near the image.
 If it is the 2nd print in an edition of 50, it will be written as 2/50 for example.
 I occasionally have Artist Proofs available and that is written as A/P on the print instead of numbers.

-The Linocuts and mixed media Engravings are printed to order as there is too much work and expense involved in completing the entire edition of an image.
+The Linocuts are printed and hand coloured to order as there is too much work and expense involved in completing the entire edition of an image.
 I keep a record of where I am up to in an edition and they are numbered sequentially.
 There will never more than the stated number of images produced in an edition but there may be less, some images being more popular than others.

 Australia has many unique bird species – the land of birds.
 To be out in the bush or even just in the suburbs and have the sounds of birds, seeing them flying past, feeding, watching their behaviour and being amazed at their beauty & diversity has motivated me to create Linocut images and the ‘Birdland series’ of drawings.

 Many of the drawing in this series have been sold and gone to new homes but I keep all the images on the site as a record.

 For the drawings I generally use pastels which are lightfast and the paper is handmade by Moulin de Larroque in France.